exercism/python/exercises/practice/atbash-cipher/.approaches/introduction.md

 Atbash cipher in Python can be solved in many ways.

 ## General guidance
-The first thing is to have a "key" mapping - possibly in a `dict` or `str.maketrans`, otherwise the value would have be calculated on the fly.
+The first thing is to have a "key" mapping - possibly in a `dict` or `str.maketrans`, otherwise the value would have to be calculated on the fly.
 Then, you have to "clean" up the string to be encoded by removing numbers/whitespace.
 Finally, you break it up into chunks of five before returning it.